sigrun-may/reverse-feature-selection/README.md

 and returns a DataFrame with the selected features.

 ### Input Format
-DataFrame

-    The input should be a pandas DataFrame:
+ - The input should be a pandas DataFrame.
 The first column must be named label and contain the target variable.
 All remaining columns are considered input features.

-Training Indices

-    train_indices:  list of row indices indicating which rows are to be used for training.
+- Training Indices train_indices are a list of row indices indicating which rows are to be used for training.

-Metadata Dictionary

 The metadata dictionary must include the following keys: